SIPs and Senior Year

 Tedrow-Little-Tyler Fund

 Thanks to the generosity of the Tedrow-Little-Tyler fund, we are able to help defray some of the expenses incurred during your SIP quarter.
-In 2021, students doing a SIP in Studio Art can be reimbursed up to $500 per student.
+In recent years, students doing a SIP in Studio Art have been reimbursed up to $500 per student.
 For students who are Art Majors enrolled in Advanced Studio and not doing a SIP in our department the grant may be reimbursed for up to $250.
 This grant may be used to reimburse you for the cost of materials in the creation of your SIP work or Advanced Studio work.
 Students doing research or internship SIPs may apply these funds toward research and travel expenses incurred during your SIP quarter.

 Registrar’s official SIP Registration Form